($\mathfrak{S}_p \times \mathfrak{S}_q$)-Invariant Graphical Parking Functions: Classification of for which is -invariant

+Lemma~\ref{lemma:non_cut_vertex_equal_degrees} states that any two non-cut vertices which are both in $A$ or both in $B$ in a graph have the same maximal indegree (equal to their degree) over all orientations in $\mathcal{A}(G)$.
+This fact will be especially useful when we work with cut-vertex-free graphs.

-In the final result of this subsection, we show that if $H$ is a connected subgraph of a graph $G$ for which $\mathcal{PF}(G)$ possesses the specified invariance property, then $\mathcal{PF}(H)$ inherits that invariance property in a sense.
-This is a powerful preliminary result which will prove crucial in our classification efforts.
+The next result is a crucial tool in our classification efforts.
+Generally speaking, if $G_1$ is a connected induced subgraph of a graph $G$ for which $\cpf(G)$ possesses the specified invariance property, then $\cpf(G_1)$ inherits that invariance property as well.